omkarcloud/google-maps-scraper/README.md

 ### ❓ How Do I Get a Refund?

-Your satisfaction is **most important**.
+Your happiness is our happiness.
 We will gladly issue a refund if you are not happy with our product.

 Requesting a refund is a **simple two-click process**: